CraftAcademyLabs/ca_course/guides/react_checkout_guide/02_displaying_messages_and_the_backend.md

 };
 ```

-Next we need to display the message below the button.
+Next, we need to display the message below the button.

 ```js
 [....]